About the Okayama 188-cm Reflector Telescope

-Located in Asakuchi City, the 188-cm Reflector Telescope has the largest aperture among Japanese optical-infrared telescopes.
-When the Okayama Astrophysical Observatory opened in 1960, the 188-cm Reflector telescope had the 7th largest aperture in the world, and was said to be the largest in the Orient.
+Located on the boundary between Asakuchi City and Yakage Town , Oda County , Okayama Prefecture, the Okayama 188-cm Reflector Telescope is one of the largest optical-infrared telescopes in Japan.
+When the Okayama Astrophysical Observatory (now the Okayama Branch of Subaru Telescope) opened in 1960, the 188-cm reflector telescope had the 7th largest aperture in the world, and was said to be the largest telescope in the Orient.
 It has produced many scientific results, such as the first extrasolar planet discovered from Japan.
-It has worked as a major Japanese optical infrared astronomical facility for about half a century.
-As a domestic base of optical infrared astronomy, we have collaborated on research with various universities.
-At the same time, we actively promoted international projects, such as cooperating with research institutes throughout East Asia.
+It has worked as a major Japanese optical infrared astronomical facility for over half a century.
+Since 2018, the telescope has been operated under a tripartite agreement between the Institute of Science Tokyo , Asakuchi City, and the National Astronomical Observatory of Japan.
+More than 60 years after its construction, the telescope is still used for cutting-edge scientific research, especially in the search for extrasolar planets, and the city of Asakuchi regularly uses it for visual observing events for the public .

 Research